Filpill/blog-web/content/projects/2023-11-14-linux-gui-setup.md

 # Ranger - Terminal File Explorer

-A neat program that I like to use to quickly navigate through filesystems in called **ranger**.
+A neat program that I like to use to quickly navigate through file systems in called **ranger**.
 It's handy for when you want to explore around more easily.
 Also very useful for bulk operations.
 You can install using pacman:

 ```bash
 sudo pacman -S ranger